Contract Name: HQ Support Command building, Aldershot

-Rydon secured the contract to build the new Army HQ Support Command Building at the Hammersley Barracks in Aldershot.
-The £9.2m scheme was the largest project to be commissioned by the MOD under the Allenby & Connaught initiative.
+Rydon secured the contract to build the new Army HQ Support Command Building at the Hammersley Barracks in Farnborough.
+The £10m scheme was the largest project to be commissioned by the MOD under the Allenby & Connaught initiative run by Aspire Defence.

 The building has been designed in accordance with the latest counter-terrorism measures and has been constructed with a steel frame and composite floors.

 The building contains 55,000 sq ft of open plan office space across three floors, connected by two atria and featuring a 'street-effect' circulation spine.
 The floors are completely open to the atrium, affording views across the office areas.

 External features include a slate tile roof, masonry envelope with curtain walling, aluminium windows and a Brise Soleil system.
 Internal finishes include porcelain floor tiling and decorative wall panels to the entrance atria with glazed roofs.